The difference of two squares: 2nd Level

 a5 − b5 = (a − b)(a4 + a3b + a2b2 + ab3 + b4)

 It is possible to verify that those are the factors by multiplying the right-hand sides.
-If you do, then upon multiplying the two factors of a5 + b5, you will find ten terms: five upon multiplication by a, and five upon multiplication by b.
+Upon multiplying the factors of a5 + b5, you will find ten terms: five upon multiplication by a, and five upon multiplication by b.
 Eight of them, however, must cancel in order to be left only with a5 + b5.

 In fact, they cancel in pairs -- which is why the signs in the second factor must alternate.